Updated April 22nd, 2022 by Ben Reynolds

 - 0.25 percentage point increase, June 2018

-With the Federal Funds Rate on the move, it’s important to examine the historical relationship between the stock market’s price-to-earnings ratio and the 10 Year T-Bond rate (which is a good general gauge of interest rates).
+With the Federal Funds Rate on the move, it’s important to examine the historical relationship between the stock market’s price-to-earnings ratio and the 10 Year T-Bond yield (which is a good general gauge of interest rates).

 We will explore the correlation of the stock market’s price-to-earnings (P/E or PE) multiple with 10 Year T-Bond yields in the modern financial era; since the United States abandoned the gold standard in 1971.